-If you ever engage in Web development, you’ll find this app invaluable.
+If you ever engage in web development, you’ll find this app invaluable.
 It’s a powerful text editor that supports every conceivable file format.
 You can work on pages with your website up in Safari at the same time, thanks to the split view support.
-It also allows for easy file management and transfer, handy shortcuts to speed up your coding, and even provides a full-featured SSH client built-in.
+It also allows for easy file management and transfer, handy shortcuts to speed up your coding, and even provides a full-featured SSH client built in.
 It’s everything you need to manage your website.
 If you would prefer a simpler editor for your blog and just use Markdown, then check out Byword ($6).

-PDF Expert 5 ($10)
+PDF Expert by Readdle ($10)

 Chances are you’ve used Slack on your phone and desktop, and if you’re working hard on your iPad Pro, why not stay in communication with the rest of your team?
-While it’s great to see more of a conversation while in full-screen mode, Slack’s best use-case for the iPad Pro is its split-screen support, which makes it easier to keep in touch with your coworkers while simultaneously working on something else.
-It’s handy if a coworker sends you a document as well, since you can view it while continuing to message one another.
+While it’s great to see more of a conversation while in full-screen mode, Slack’s best use-case for the iPad Pro is its split-screen support, which makes it easier to keep in touch with your co-workers while simultaneously working on something else.
+It’s handy if a colleague sends you a document as well, since you can view it while continuing to message one another.